|

 very interesting.
 And after that, when

 he left the army, he went in to become a company secretary.
+And what made

+you want to become a nurse?
 I think… We have a very medical family - mainly on,

 well, my side, and on my husband‘s side.
 But at the time, they were all doctors, and going back for several